2019 Legislative Priorities

 To follow political activity at the state capitol or submit testimony, please visit www.capitol.hawaii.gov

-Opening day of the 2017 legislative session was Wednesday, January 18th!
+Opening day of the 2018 legislative session will be Wednesday, January 17th!
 Watch this spot for updates about bills that we are supporting or opposing this session.

 SB522 SD 1 strengthens safe sleep policy for child care facilities